-In addition, the Company does not remunerate or assess employees' performance in a way that encourages employees to act in a manner that conflicts with the duties owed to the Company's clients.
+In addition, the Company does not remunerate or assess employees' performance in a way that encourages employees to act in a manner that conflicts with the duties owed to the Company's clients and performance assessment routines are designed to reflect this.
 Each employee's performance is assessed on quantitative and qualitative objectives as well as specific behaviors, and performance is factored into each employee's incentive remuneration award.
-Depending on the employee, quantitative performance objectives may be focused on Company-wide, line of business, or product results.
-Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, adoption of risk culture/adherence to the Risk Framework and operating principles and other core values of the Company.
+Depending on the employee, quantitative performance objectives may be focused on Companywide, line of business or product results.
+Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, adoption of risk culture/adherence to the Risk Framework and operating principles, adherence to the Company's Code of Conduct and other core values of the Company.